pplvieira/deep-sleep-pytorch-forked/Progress.md

 - Forked Alexander's repo and included my modifications on his pipeline plus analysis and processing/comparisson of predicted sleep stages.

 ### 14/03/25
+In ``` data_sleepTrial1.json ``` use "edf": "D:/Universidade/DTU 2A 1S spring/Specialcourse/data"  OR  "edf": "C:/Users/Pedro/Desktop/Universidade/DTU 2A 1S spring/Specialcourse/data",
+- Solved problem from 2 weeks ago, by turning 1 of the 4 channels from nan to zeros at the predictor.
+- Development on the hypnogram predictions comparator (comparison between predictors).
+Now returns number of agreeing raters for each time stamp; barplot of total count of each max number of agreeers at each time step; matrix between number of agreers and single rater prediction class (maybe scrap).
+- Use ```python3 analysis_pedro\hypnogram_comparison.py``` after ```python3 analysis_pedro\predictions_to_txt.py``` to compare **different raters ON THE SAME SLEEP DATA**.

 ---